kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 ### Add Counters
-Add a set of counters that helps users understand a summary of runs.
+These counters would be added to `.status` section of the CronJob object:
 - `SuccessfulRuns` Count of all successful runs
-- `FailedlRuns` Count of all failed runs
+- `FailedRuns` Count of all failed runs
-- `FailuresSinceSuccess` Count of all successful runs since last failure These would be added to `.status` section of the CronJob object.
+- `FailuresSinceSuccess` Count of failed runs since last successful

 ### Add .status.conditions